lenovo/rbapi-cnos/README.md

 3.1 Using the API

 3.1.1 Switch Configutation file
 This configuration file is used to define the configuration options or model for switches (switch.yml or any xxx.yml)

-#transport (HTTP/HTTPs)
-transport : 'http'
+transport : 'http' #transport (HTTP/HTTPs)
-#HTTP(s) port number (8090 - HTTP, 443 - HTTPs)
+port : '8090' #HTTP(s) port number (8090 - HTTP, 443 - HTTPs)
-port : '8090'
-#Switch IP address
-ip : 'switch ip address'
+ip : 'switch ip address' #Switch IP address user : '<username>' # Switch Credentials password : '<password>'
-#Switch Credentials
-user : '<username>'
-password : '<password>'

 3.1.2 Creating connection and sending configurations